An Emerging Opportunity

 In these examples, the chairs are intriguing enough that standing alone is the only way to do them justice.
 The pieces make us curious, and the simplicity of the ad compels a click.

-Instead of attaching their brand to one style, Castlery makes pieces “for every style and aesthetic.”
 Castlery proves their products’ versatility by featuring the homes of real buyers in their ads.
 By showing actual living rooms of delighted Castlery shoppers, the ads supply both social proof and styling inspiration for a wide range of homeowners and decorators.

 Giorgetti’s ads feature rich colors and a mix of interesting materials.
 The spaces feel out of a biopic about a brilliant musician or a mysteriously wealthy young person.
 We’d love to know what the fabric and the walnut talk about; we’d love to pull those pieces right off the screen and into our front room.
-Girogetti’s photos and copy promise audiences a “unique and personal” experience, one that immediately feels natural and inviting.
+Girogetti’s photos and copy promise audiences a “unique and personal” experience that immediately feels natural and inviting.

-Koket’s pieces are whimsical, enchanting, and inspired by nature.
 In this Meta ad, Koket highlights the similarities between Lana del Ray’s Met Gala gown and Koket’s side table.
 The two are remarkably alike!
 Whether their Met Gala-inspired Meta ad was a stroke of luck or a careful analysis of the evening’s attire, we’ll never know.
 Is there an audience match here?
 Do Koket shoppers love Lana?
 Not so sure.
 But perhaps Koket’s audience is abuzz about fashion, design, and what the A-listers wear.
 Not too much of a stretch, is it?

-Mmmm, that ever-sought-for storytelling that marketers, photographers, and apparently Currey & Company customers are all after.
-By giving its audience a few examples of what these stories may be and referencing their globally-sourced products, Currey & Company promises eclectic and delightful pieces without all the tariffs and bubble wrapping that must accompany a purchase, without an online cart.
+Product specs are forgettable.
+Stories stick.
+When your copy hints at a journey, a person, or a place, your ad becomes more than just a sales pitch.
+It becomes an invitation into a narrative your audience wants to join, or better yet, buy into.By giving its audience a few examples of what these stories may be and referencing their globally-sourced products, Currey & Company promises eclectic and delightful pieces without all the tariffs and bubble wrapping that accompany a purchase, and without an online cart.
 The copy here brilliantly matches the unusual pieces shown in the photos, and we imagine most people are interested in a ceramic cow, truly.
-This ad would win my click, for sure.

-Lulu and Georgia Meta ads sell furniture by instead offering free design support.
+Lulu and Georgia Meta ads sell furniture by offering free design support.
 Clever, ehh?
-Their Meta ads offer custom floor plans and mood boards made by Lulu and Georgia designers, which we’re confident will be full of Lulu and Georgia rugs, end tables, couches and decorations.
-The ad copy here could’ve gone a little farther to exaggerate the pain point here: trying to curate a beautiful space is a lot of work.
+Their Meta ads offer custom floor plans and mood boards made by Lulu and Georgia designers, which we’re confident will be full of Lulu and Georgia rugs, end tables, couches, and decorations.
+The ad copy here could’ve gone a little farther to exaggerate the pain point: trying to curate a beautiful space is a lot of work.
 Especially if you’re working off of a Pinterest board on which half of the links to that dreamy chandelier or pinstripe curtain set are missing or broken.
 Lulu and Georgia could ramp up the language around their unique selling point to strengthen these ads, but we applaud the strategy here.

 The Soho Houses are a collection of beautifully designed homes dotted across the globe as safe havens of inspiration for members-only creatives.
 Soho Home came to life when guests came begging to know where they could purchase the magnificent pieces curated for each unique House.